 COVID-19 vaccines are safe

-COVID-19 vaccines are safe.
+COVID-19 vaccines are safe and can be given at any point during the pregnancy.
 Once the vaccine has been injected into your arm, it quickly dissolves while strengthening your immune system to defend you from the virus.
 The vaccine never reaches your reproductive organs; therefore, it does not affect your natural fertility.

 The Takeaways